laravel/docs/packages.md

 <a name="routing"></a>
 ## Routing

-To define routes for your package, simply `include` the routes file from within your package service provider's `boot` method.
+To define routes for your package, simply `require` the routes file from within your package service provider's `boot` method.
 From within your routes file, you may use the `Route` facade to [register routes](/docs/{{version}}/routing) just as you would within a typical Laravel application:

 	/**
 	 * Perform post-registration booting of services.